SophistSolutions/Stroika/Library/Sources/Stroika/Frameworks/UPnP/ReadMe.md

 CLEINT CODE:
 	for listener:
 		create multicast socket.
-Send out igmp group add for multicast group. listen for right format messages (distingish alive/dead and have differnt flags we generate.
+Send out igmp group add for multicast group. listen for right format messages (distingish alive/dead and have different flags we generate.
 Maybe even be smart about boucning, and track times, and if we get a dead with TS out of order with alive, treat properly (based on TS, not order of arrivaa)